Sperm Extraction with Micro-TESE: How Does It Work?

 Differences Between Biopsy and Micro-TESE

 The biopsy approach involves removing and examining only a small section of the testicle.
-The way of sampling in testicular biopsy is considered one of the defects of this method, as the unstudied areas might have the capacity to produce sperm.
-On the other hand, in micro-TESE, as soon as sperm is discovered, it can fertilize an egg or be preserved to be used later.
+The sampling method in testicular biopsy is considered one of its defects, as the unstudied areas might have the capacity to produce sperm.
+On the other hand, in micro-TESE, as soon as sperm is discovered, it can fertilize an egg or be preserved for use later.

 Testicular Biopsy